On Hopf algebraic structures of quantum toroidal algebras: Quantum affine algebras

-This theorem was proved \cite{JZ3} for the two-parameter quantum affine algebra using the new generators, thus also shows the Drinfeld isomorphism for one-parameter case.
+This theorem was proved in \cite{JZ3} for the two-parameter quantum affine algebra using the new generators, which include the above as a special case.
 In particular, the inverse isomorphism of $\Phi$ can be given as follows.

 \begin{theo} \cite{JZ3} \,Let $1=i_1,\,i_2,\, \ldots, i_{h-1}$ be a fixed root chain to the maximum root $\theta$ given in (\ref{L:reduced}).
 Then the following map $\Phi:\,{\mathcal U}_{q}(\hat{\mathfrak{g}})\longrightarrow U_{q}(\hat{\mathfrak{g}})$ given below is an epimorphism, where for $\forall i \in I$